shotover/shotover-proxy/docs/transforms/transforms.md

     private_key_path: "examples/redis-tls/tls_keys/redis.key"
 ```

-Unlike other redis-cluster drivers, this Transform does support pipelining.
-It does however turn each command from the pipeline into a group of requests split between the master redis node that owns them, buffering results as within different Redis nodes as needed.
+Unlike other Redis cluster drivers, this Transform does support pipelining.
+It does however turn each command from the pipeline into a group of requests split between the master Redis node that owns them, buffering results as within different Redis nodes as needed.
 This is done sequentially and there is room to make this transform split requests between master nodes in a more concurrent manner.

 Latency and throughput will be different from pipelining with a single Redis node, but not by much.